duolu/CAROM/README.md

 # CAROM Air

 CAROM Air means "CARs On the Map tracked from the Air".
 It is our recent work to track and localize vehicles using aerial videos taken by drones.
 It is designed for traffic scene reconstruction and analysis.
-See the following short [demo video](https://youtu.be/YQcnAQMWmas).
-Our research paper is going to be published at ICRA 2023, and our dataset will be made openly available once it is published (somewhere in May, 2023).
+See the following short [demo video](https://youtu.be/YQcnAQMWmas) and a more detailed [presentation video](https://www.youtube.com/watch?v=eMgsUzwJAOU).
+Our [research paper](https://github.com/duolu/CAROM/blob/main/papers/CAROM_Air_camera_ready.pdf) is published at IEEE ICRA 2023, and our dataset will be made openly available gradually through the later half of 2023.
+A preview of the dataset can be accessed from [this document](https://docs.google.com/document/d/1ILzkIccVBLmeqEZhxXrqL1S1Mc7ZNXqR8s5JoJlDTzA/edit?usp=share_link).

 [![CAROM Demo](https://img.youtube.com/vi/YQcnAQMWmas/0.jpg)](https://youtu.be/YQcnAQMWmas)